forester52/COVID-19-outbreak-model-with-social-stress-dynamics/README.md

 The script illustrates the paper about COVID-19 outbreak spread model prepared by authors: Kastalskiy, I. A., Pankratova, E. V., Mirkes, E. M., Kazantsev, V. B., and Gorban, A. N.

-Requires MATLAB R2016b or later
+Requires MATLAB R2016b
+(comment out the lines with "colororder" commands for MATLAB 2019a or earlier)